 True agape love does not corrode and is not eroded by circumstance.
 It is rare, but not so rare we can’t mine it within ourselves.
 It is malleable enough to suit many needs, but stable enough to be reliable.
 People know it when they see it.
 Perhaps the whole world does not agree on its value, but within the temple of Christ’s body, it ransoms the world.

 Comfort: Our treasure is not measured by what we keep, but by what we give away.

-Challenge: If you don’t already do so, consider pledging a small monthly amount to a charity of your choice (other than church).
+Challenge: If you don’t already do so, consider pledging a small monthly amount to a charity of your choice (other than or in addition to your church).

 Prayer: Loving God, I commit my treasures to your service.
 Amen.